Tired of Old House Smell? Here’s How to Send the Stench Packing

 Look for leaks

 Mold and mildew grow in dark areas where moisture is present, so it’s imperative to look for leaks.
-The first step is to check kitchen and bathroom pipes for leaks, making the necessary repairs where needed.
-Then inspect the common culprits like toilets, washing machines, dishwashers, water heaters, sinks, and bathtubs.
+The first step is to check kitchen and bathroom pipes for leaks and make the necessary repairs.
+Then, inspect the common culprits, such as toilets, washing machines, dishwashers, water heaters, sinks, and bathtubs.

 Beyond puddling water or damp walls, you can use tools like a surface thermometer, damp meter, or hygrometer to detect hidden leaky pipes and excess moisture.